AxoLabs/P2-Schrodinger-s-cubes/README.md

 Textures and models were taken from Portal Revolution, so credit for them goes to Portal Revolution's developers.

-Outside of sourcemods and workshop maps, reuploading any files from this repository is forbidden.
+Outside of sourcemods and workshop maps, redistributing any files from this repository is forbidden.

 ## Installation
 Copy the `materials`, `models` and `particles` folders into one of Portal 2's content folders.
 Copy the contents of the `instances` folder into `Portal 2 -> sdk_content -> maps -> instances` or one of it's subfolders.
 Make sure to add `lightrail_platform_glow.pcf` to your particle manifest.
 You'll also need to pack the modified manifest into your map in order for the particle to show for other players.